boyan-soubachov/tastyworks_api/README.md

 ## Usage

 Username and password are stored in environment variables, TW_USER and TW_PASSWORD respectively.
+For those with multiple TastyWorks accounts, TW_PREF can be used.

 ## Guidelines and caveats